tlienart/Xranklin.jl/docs/syntax/code.md

 Note that you can suppress a code block's result by adding a final `;` to the code.

+\note{
+  When capturing `stdout` during a code-cell evaluation, the Logging level is such that `@info` and `@warn` won't show up.
+  This is to prevent getting spurious information showing up on your website from packages precompiling.
+  This also means that you shouldn't use these macros in your code cells.
+}

 ### Nothing to show

 Nothing will be shown beyond `stdout` if